Advanced Center for Atrial Fibrillation

 - Because your heart does not beat normally the blood may pool in the heart.
 This may lead to blood clots, which can travel to the brain and cause a stroke.
 In fact, 15 percent of all strokes occur in people with atrial fibrillation.

 Our electrophysiologists (EPs) use the latest catheter-based treatments and minimally invasive surgical approaches to treat AFIB, leading to long-lasting, more effective treatment.
-We also offer a free consultation with a registered nurse (RN) to discuss your diagnosis.
 Meet our team.

 Learn more about care for arrhythmias at St. Joseph's Hospital.